unnsse/unnsse.io/content/posts/boundingbox_05032025.md

 - The box must be defined by two pairs of coordinates corresponding to its top-left and bottom-right corners.

-- It must be the **minimum bounding box** for some contiguous group of asterisks, with each asterisk in the group being horizontally or vertically (but not diagonally) adjacent to each other.
+- Computes the minimum bounding box for each component.
+It must be the **minimum bounding box** for some contiguous group of asterisks, with each asterisk in the group being horizontally or vertically (but not diagonally) adjacent to each other.
 A single, detached asterisk is considered to be a valid box.
 The box should not _strictly_ bound the group, so the coordinates for the box in the following input should be `(2,2)(3,3)` not `(1,1)(4,4)`.